 Morgan L. Foley is the City Attorney for the Cities of El Cajon and Poway and the former Coronado City Attorney.
 He is also General Counsel for the North County Dispatch Joint Powers Authority.

 From 1985 to April of 1998 Morgan was in private practice in Visalia, California, specializing in municipal law.
 Prior to relocating his practice to El Cajon he served as the City Attorney for the City of Porterville (1990-1998) and the City of Visalia (1996-1998).

 Morgan is active in the legal community and has presented topics relating to municipal law at the League of California Cities and other continuing education seminars.
-He has also served on the League of California Cities’ Legal Advocacy Committee, is currently the Co-chairperson of the Public Records Act Committee for the League of California Cities, and is a past President of the City Attorneys Association of San Diego County.
+He currently serves on the League of California Cities City Attorney Advisors group.
+He has also served on the League of California Cities’ Legal Advocacy Committee and the Public Records Act Committee.
+He is a past President of the City Attorneys Association of San Diego County.

 - University of Santa Clara, J.D., 1985

 - University of California, Berkeley, A.B., 1981